udtrokia/Radiancy/markdown/basquiat/block.md

     hash: String
 }
 ```
-Writing out the struct is not defficult, but the use of it is difficult.
+Writing out the struct is not defficult, but the usage of it is difficult.

 + How to Add a Function in exist `struct?`